NetApp/harvest/docs/prepare-fsx-clusters.md

 That means a limited set of out-of-the-box dashboards are supported and some panels may be missing information.

-You can also enable the [KeyPerf](configure-keyperf.md) and [StatPerf](configure-statperf.md) collector for FSx systems to collect performance metrics that are not available via the `ZapiPerf/RestPerf` collector.
+You can also enable the [KeyPerf](configure-keyperf.md) collector for FSx systems to collect performance metrics that are not available via the `ZapiPerf/RestPerf` collector.

 The dashboards that work with FSx are tagged with `fsx` and listed below: